melomwolf/BRAL-Better-Rayman-Anniversary-Launcher/README.md

 A better game launcher for Rayman 30th Anniversary Edition, based on MrEliptik's game_launcher.
-This is an improvised attempt to enjoy the original games with their original soundtrack.
+This is a half-assed attempt to enjoy the original games with their original soundtrack.

 ------------------------------------------------------------------------